cube-drone/rt0/players-guide/src/gm/locations/the_moon.md

 * Temperature is the next problem.
 Good news/bad news: even though the temperature is _very dangerous_, there's not a lot of medium to do stuff with the players' heat: the moon's exosphere has basically no pressure, so even though the temperatures are wild (-120°C, +120°C), the players' temperature will shift _relatively slowly_.
 However, in the sunlight, players will slowly roast (nowhere for solar heat to go), and outside of it, players will slowly freeze.
 After 6 hours of uninterrupted light or dark, give players a Critical Injury ("thermal problems").

+### Living in a Material World
+The lunar regolith is rich in iron deposits, and one of Paradise Lua's earliest operational industries was a steel foundry.
+If you're not sure what an object on the moon is made out of: if it came from Earth, it's cheap, lightweight plastic.
+If it came from the Moon: it's probably made out of steel, painted with something to help it resist corrosion.

 ### EVA Suits

 If you go outside in an EVA Suit, most of the "Going Outside Will Kill You" problems are... handled.